Best Things to Do in the Presidio of San Francisco (Trails, Views, Beaches & Tunnel Tops Guide)

 Baker Beach at Sunset

-Southwest of the Golden Gate Bridge at the mouth of the San Francisco Bay, Baker Beach offers one of the Presidio’s most dramatic shoreline settings with sweeping views of the bridge, the Marin Headlands, and the Pacific Ocean.
+Southwest of the Golden Gate Bridge at the mouth of the San Francisco Bay, Baker Beach offers one of the Presidio’s most dramatic shoreline settings with toes-in-the-sand views of the bridge, the Marin Headlands, and the Pacific Ocean.

 Crissy Field